Courts order reinstatement of federal employees, but the Administration moves forward with future reduction in force plans

 • Follow all required procedures when filing a claim or appeal, and meet all deadlines.
 The relevant claim submission process and/or appeals process has to be complied with rigorously, including all filing deadlines.
 Typically, a claim for a stop-work order must be submitted within thirty days of cancelation or expiration of the order.

-Are Federal Employee at a Fork in the Road?
+Are Federal Employees at a Fork in the Road?
 Know Your Rights.

 Federal civil service employees, or career employees of the U.S. federal government, have the constitutional right not to be deprived of property without due process.
 In the employment context, this means civil service employees are entitled to an opportunity to respond prior to termination of employment decisions, and may resort to post-termination administrative proceedings to challenge an employment termination.
 Due process provides a government employee the right to notice, and a meaningful opportunity to be heard.